DaveDeCaprio/voice-stream/docs/getting_started/walkthrough.md

 :emphasize-lines: 10
 ```

-The LangChain we have created expects input in the form of a dictionary, but what's being passed down the pipe right now is a string.
+The LangChain we have created expects input in the form of a dictionary, but what's being passed down the stream right now is a string.
 We use a {py:func}`~voice_stream.map_step` to format the string into the dictionary format that the LangChain expects.

 ```{literalinclude} ../../examples/quickstart.py